zhaime/zoehaime/content/home/experience.md

   location = "Bristol, UK"
   date_start = "2021-12-01"
   date_end = ""
-  description = """ Leading on - DELVE: a longitudinal qualitative study investigating the benefits and harms of accessing suicide and self-harm content online.
+  description = """
+  Currently working on - Digital Dialoges: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.

     Responsibilities include:

+  * Recruiting and managing young people in a research advisory group
+  * Creation of topic guides/surveys
+  * Conducting focus groups & interviews online
+  * Creating study documents
+  * Managing study finance
+  * Contributing to dissemination output

+  Previously worked on - DELVE: a longitudinal qualitative study investigating the benefits and harms of accessing suicide and self-harm content online.

+  Responsibilities included:

   * Recruitment of hard-to-reach population
   * Creation of topic guides